IdeaBlade/Breeze/Nuget.builds/Breeze.WebApiSample/readme.txt

 -------------------------------------------------------
 WHAT THIS PACKAGE ADDED

-This package depends upon and extends the "Breeze MVC4 Web Api" NuGet Package by adding a simple HTML/JavaScript application that uses Breeze to display, edit, and save changes.
+This package depends upon and extends the "Breeze.WebApi" NuGet Package by adding a simple MVC4 HTML/JavaScript application that uses Breeze to display, edit, and save changes.

-It automatically includes the "Breeze MVC4 Web Api" NuGet Package if it is not already installed.
+It automatically includes the "Breeze Web Api" NuGet Package if it is not already installed.

 This specific nuget package added the following files to this project, shown from "back to front" from the Model on the server to the client.